phaserjs/phaser/README.md

 * PIXI.RenderTexture has been removed, and all functionality merged in to Phaser.RenderTexture, to cut down on the number of internal classes and inheritance going on.
 * PIXI.TilingSprite has been removed, and all functionality merged in to Phaser.TileSprite, to cut down on the number of internal classes and inheritance going on.
 * PIXI.CanvasPool has been moved into the Phaser `utils` folder, and renamed to `Phaser.CanvasPool`.
 All references to PIXI.CanvasPool have been updated to match the new namespace.
+* PIXI.EarCut has been moved into the Phaser `utils` folder, and renamed to `Phaser.EarCut`.
+All references to PIXI.EarCut have been updated to match the new namespace.

 ### Bug Fixes